Last updated on 19th May 2023

 Links are generally seen by Google as ‘votes’ for a particular page, and – as the links come rolling in – we generally see the page start to rank well for those high volume keywords we’ve identified, like ‘video marketing statistics,’ generating further visibility and helping people discover the stats for themselves.
 (Which fuels more links!)

-On the dedicated statistics page, we also offer a downloadable version of the full report, in exchange for the reader’s email address.
+On the dedicated statistics page, we also offer a downloadable version of the full report.

 The value of a link goes far beyond the individual pages, too.
 Our overall domain authority has soared thanks to such a high volume of quality links to our site.

 This helps boost all the other content on our site, too, increasing organic traffic across the board.
-In fact our organic traffic has grown by a staggering 2,320% since 2015.
+In fact our organic traffic has grown by over 1,000% since 2015.
 Trust me – this would have been literally impossible without our surveys and reports.

 How we plan to use this strategy for Project.co (Step-by-Step)